How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Other natural highlights around Albany include Frenchman Bay, Misery Beach, the Blowholes, Bald Head and the beaches around Emu Point and Middleton Beach.
 Travellers will find plenty of natural beauty to linger over.

-Albany is the perfect base for families, combining nature, history and easy-access attractions.
+Albany is a practical base for families, combining nature, history and easy-access attractions.

 For a more hands-on introduction to local history, the Museum of the Great Southern and the Brig Amity are both strong additions to a family itinerary.
-The Brig Amity particularly is fantastic to explore with children, scrabbling up and down ladders and exploring life below the deck in this replica convict ship.
+The Brig Amity is particularly memorable for children, with ladders to climb and below-deck spaces to explore in this replica convict ship.

 When the weather is clear, Middleton Beach is one of the easiest family-friendly places to spend time.
 The Ellen Cove boardwalk is manageable and scenic, and the nearby playground gives younger children a place to burn off energy.
 Eyre Park is another useful playground stop for families.